MindscapeHQ/raygun4java/development.md

 # Raygun4Java Development Guide

-Raygun4Java is a multi-module maven project.
+Raygun4Java is a multi-module Maven project.
-All maven projects are specified via their pom files.
+All Maven projects are specified via their pom files.
 The parent pom file contains references to the following modules:
 * <b>core</b>, the main functionalities for communicating errors to Raygun
 * <b>playprovider</b>, a dedicated Play 2 provider for automatically sending Java and Scala exceptions from Play 2 web apps